K0bin/SourceRenderer/README.md

         * TAA
       * Compatibility
         * CPU-driven but will hopefully use batching and instancing
-        * Occlusion culling (haven't decided whether it's based on occlusion queries)
+        * Occlusion culling using occlusion queries done with AABBs of geometry and a one frame delay to avoid synchronization
         * Re-ordering to save re-binding
         * Tile-based forward shading
+        * PBR
         * SSAO
         * Bloom
         * Depth of field